-But what if you have a library that is ready-made for plotting results of machine learning algorithms?
+But what if you have a Python library that is ready-made for plotting ML Metrics?

-It'll fasten your whole process a lot and you won't have to get into getting visualizations right.
-You also don't need to worry about its styling as well.
-The data scientist can then peacefully concentrate on his/her machine learning algorithms performance and try many different experiments.
+It'll fasten your whole experimentation cycle a lot as you won't be involved in getting visualizations right.
+The data scientist can then peacefully concentrate on his/her machine learning algorithm's performance and try many different experiments.

 We'll start by importing the necessary Python libraries for our tutorial.
 We have also printed the versions that we used in our tutorial.

 import scikitplot as skplt import sklearn from sklearn.datasets import load_digits, load_boston, load_breast_cancer from sklearn.model_selection import train_test_split from sklearn.ensemble import RandomForestClassifier, RandomForestRegressor, GradientBoostingClassifier, ExtraTreesClassifier from sklearn.linear_model import LinearRegression, LogisticRegression from sklearn.cluster import KMeans from sklearn.decomposition import PCA import matplotlib.pyplot as plt import sys import warnings warnings.filterwarnings("ignore") print("Scikit Plot Version : ", skplt.__version__) print("Scikit Learn Version : ", sklearn.__version__) print("Python Version : ", sys.version) %matplotlib inline